What is Tommy John’s Surgery?

 Total procedure time is generally less than an hour and patients return home after the effects of anesthesia and surgical pain medications wear off.

 Physical therapy after surgery is an important part of recovery.
-The patient and an Orthopaedic Institute of Central Jersey (OIO) selected physical therapist work together to stretch and strengthen the new ligament.
+The patient and an Orthopaedic Institute Brielle Orthopaedics (OIO) selected physical therapist work together to stretch and strengthen the new ligament.
 A return to sports occurs about 6-8 months after surgery.

 What Does Tommy John’s Surgery Treat?